kshedden/case_studies/methods/survival.md

 ## Hazard regression

-*Survival regresion* is any method that aims to model conditional distributions $P(T|X)$, where $T$ is an event time variable possibly subject to censoring and/or truncation, and $X$ is a vector of explanatory variables.
+*Survival regression* is any method that aims to model conditional distributions $P(T|X)$, where $T$ is an event time variable possibly subject to censoring and/or truncation, and $X$ is a vector of explanatory variables.